Happy Endings (TV series)

 Happy Endings is an American television sitcom that aired on ABC from April 13, 2011, to May 3, 2013.
-The single-camera ensemble comedy originally aired as a mid-season replacement with a one-hour premiere of two back-to-back episodes starting at 9:30pm ET/PT.
-In the weeks that followed, the show continued to air back-to-back episodes that began airing at 10pm ET/PT.
-The show was created by David Caspe, who along with Jonathan Groff (previously a showrunner on Scrubs) served as the show's executive producers and showrunners.
+The single-camera ensemble comedy originally aired as a mid-season replacement.
+The show was created by David Caspe.
+Caspe and Jonathan Groff served as the show's executive producers and showrunners.

 On May 10, 2013, Happy Endings was canceled by ABC after three seasons.
-ABC's erratic scheduling of the third season, perhaps causing the season's lower ratings and subsequent cancellation, was called one of the "worst TV decisions" of the 2012–13 television season by the pop-culture website Vulture.
+ABC's erratic scheduling of the third season, the season's lower ratings and subsequent cancellation, was called one of the "worst TV decisions" of the 2012–13 television season by the pop-culture website Vulture.

 Plot

 Happy Endings follows the dysfunctional adventures of six best friends living in Chicago: "crazy-in-love" married couple, businessman overachiever Brad (Damon Wayans, Jr.) and his neurotic perfectionist wife Jane (Eliza Coupe); ditzy Alex (Elisha Cuthbert), a happy-go-lucky boutique owner and Jane's younger sister; daydreamer Dave (Zachary Knighton), an aspiring restaurateur and food truck owner; slacker manchild Max (Adam Pally), who struggles to hold a job and maintain a consistent relationship; and outgoing party girl Penny (Casey Wilson), a serial dater on an eternal search for Mr. Right.

 The series begins with the wedding of Dave and Alex, which comes to an abrupt halt when Alex leaves Dave at the altar.
 The six friends must cope with a sudden change in the group dynamic as Dave and Alex mourn their relationship and the rest of the group try to preserve their friendship.
 Dave and Alex decide to stay friends, but there are many more complications down the road.

 While the initial premise of Dave and Alex's broken engagement was the focal point in earlier episodes, this premise was mostly abandoned as the series went on.
 Instead, the focus shifted to the group dynamic of six best friends, in a similar vein of ensemble comedies like Friends and How I Met Your Mother.
-Typically, each episode featured two plot lines, in which varying combinations of the six characters find themselves involved.
+Each episode typically features two plot lines in which varying combinations of the six characters are involved.